KinsonDigital/VelaptorDocs/docs/api/Velaptor.Content.Fonts.Font.md

 ### Size

-Gets or sets the size of the font in points.
+Gets the size of the font in points.

 ```csharp
 public uint Size { get; set; }